Notes from 127.0.0.1

 Nasadiya Sūkta (Rig Veda 10:129-130): “Then was not non-existent nor existent… Who really knows?”

-1️⃣ Define core message — cultural and film legacy.
+1. Define core message—cultural and philosophical legacy.

 📝 Your Notes